All Episodes

 These people cannot be this stupid.

-Uh it's like so much of reality has just passed them by and escapes them.
+It's like so much of reality has just passed them by and escapes them.

 And you wonder how that's possible.

-I never play the what if game.
+I never play the what-if game.

-I'd never tell myself things are other than what they are.
+I never tell myself things are other than what they are.

 And I guess that's one of the problems I'm having here.

-It is it is truly mentally unhealthy.
+It is truly mentally unhealthy.

 It's just kids do this.